EvanMisshula/misshula.org/content/articles/debugging-javascript.md

 the map method.
 The results are all printed in the mini-buffer.
 Now in demo3.js, skeeto shows the invocation of the skewer-repl.
 A repl is *Read-Evaluation-Print-Loop* also called a shell or console.
-In R, the repl is called the R console and it is an essential part of buiding programs and performing analusis.
+In R, the repl is called the R console and it is an essential part of buiding programs and performing analysis.
 In Python, the repl of choice is the extremely popular IPython.
 Here is an example of a complicated graph drawn using the repl.

     # data